HC-85/Obsidian-Vaults/Science & Math/Fundamental Group.md

 The group elements are all the [[homotopy classes]] of loops based as $x_0$.
 Two loops are considered in the same homotopy class if they can be deformed into one another while keeping the basepoint fixed.

 The group operation is loop concatenation.
-The resulting loop is allowed to have self-intersections (???).
+The resulting loop is allowed to have self-intersections (???). #DontGetIt